-r - distance of the observation from the gridpoint;

-R - influence radius;
+- r distance of the observation from the grid point; - R influence radius;

-E=4.
+E = 4.

 The derivation of the weight function, W_s , will be presented in the following section.
-At each gridpoint we computed an analyzed value $G{i,j}$ as the sum of the first-guess, $F{i,j}$, and the correction $C{i,j}$.
+At each grid point we computed an analyzed value $G{i,j}$ as the sum of the first-guess, $F{i,j}$, and the correction $C{i,j}$.
 The expression for this is

-$$G{i,j} = F{i,j} + C{i,j} (2)$$
+$$G{i,j} = F{i,j} + C{i,j}$$ (2)

 If there were no data points within the area defined by the influence radius, then the correction was zero, the first-guess field was left unchanged, and the analyzed value was simply the first-guess value.
-This correction procedure was applied at all gridpoints to produce an analyzed field.
+This correction procedure was applied at all grid points to produce an analyzed field.
 The resulting field was first smoothed with a median filter (Tukey, 1974; Rabiner et al., 1975) and then smoothed with a five-point smoother of the type described by Shuman (1957) (hereafter referred as five-point Shuman smoother).
 The choice of first-guess fields is important and we discuss our procedures in section 3.2.5.

-The analysis scheme is set up so that the influence radius, and the number of five-point smoothing passes can be varied with each iteration.
-The strategy used is to begin the analysis with a large influence radius and decrease it with each iteration.
-This technique allows us to analyze progressively smaller scale phenomena with each iteration.
+The analysis scheme is set up so that the

+influence radius, and the number of fivepoint smoothing passes can be varied with each iteration.
+The strategy used is to begin the analysis with a large influence radius and decrease the radius with each iteration.
+This technique allows us to analyze progressively smaller size phenomena.

 The analysis scheme is based on the work of several researchers analyzing meteorological data.
-Bergthorsson and Doos (1955) computed corrections to a first-guess field using various techniques: one assumed that the difference between a first-guess value and an analyzed value at a gridpoint was the same as the difference between an observation and a first-guess value at a nearby observing station.
-All the observed differences in an area surrounding the gridpoint were then averaged and added to the gridpoint firstguess value to produce an analyzed value.
-Cressman (1959) applied a distance-related weight function to each observation used in the correction in order to give more weight to observations that occur closest to the gridpoint.
-In addition, Cressman introduced the method of performing several iterations of the analysis scheme using the analysis produced in each iteration as the first-guess field for the next iteration.
-He also suggested starting the analysis with a relatively large influence radius and decreasing it with successive iterations so as to analyze smaller scale phenomena with each pass.
+Bergthorsson and Doos (1955) computed corrections to a first-guess field using various techniques: one assumed that the difference between a first-guess value and an analyzed value at a grid point was the as the difference between an same observation and a first-guess value at a nearby observing station.
+All the observed differences in an area surrounding the grid point were then averaged and added to the grid point first-guess value to produce an analyzed value.
+Cressman (1959) applied a distance-related weight function to each observation used in the correction in order to give more weight to observations that occur closest to the grid point.
+In addition, introduced the method Cressman of performing several iterations of the analysis scheme using the analysis produced in each iteration as the first-guess field for the next iteration.
+He also suggested starting the analysis with a relatively large influence radius and decreasing it with successive analyze iterations to smaller scale phenomena with each pass.

 Sasaki (1960) introduced a weight function that was specifically related to the density of observations, and Barnes (1964, 1973) extended the work of Sasaki.
 The weight function of Barnes (1964) has been used here.
-The objective analysis scheme we used is in common use by the mesoscale meteorological community.
+The objective analysis scheme we used is commonly used by the mesoscale meteorological community.

 Several studies of objective analysis techniques have been made.
 Achtemeier (1987) examined the "concept of varying influence radii for a successive corrections objective analysis scheme."
 Seaman (1983) compared the "objective analysis accuracies of statistical interpolation and successive correction schemes."
-Smith and Leslie (1984)performed an "error determination of a successive correction type objective analysis scheme."
+Smith and Leslie (1984) performed an "error determination of a successive correction type objective analysis scheme."
 Smith et al. (1986) made "a comparison of errors in objectively analyzed fields for uniform and non-uniform station distribution."
+These are just a few examples of how various objective analysis techniques have been employed.